 Can I record content indoors and outdoors?

 Yes absolutely.
 You can shoot videos in any environment, and that includes indoors and outdoors — at home, in a studio, in the streets or in the wild.

 Are there any restrictions around the distance between the actor and the camera?

 There are no specific physical distance (or proximity) requirements.
 As a general rule, you should aim to fill out as much of the frame as possible.

-The greater the distance from the actor (ie the smaller the actor is in the frame), the more you should insist on high FPS rates, high resolution, good lighting, contrast and low compression.
+The greater the distance from the actor (ie the smaller the actor is in the frame), the more you should insist on good visibility, lighting and contrast.

 What happens if I have multiple people in the frame?
 Can I choose which person we track?